fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## Tagline

 > **60 characters max.** Tell what the product does in a concise and descriptive tagline.
 Avoid hyperbolic words and emojis.
+The most important part?
+[See examples here](https://github.com/fmerian/awesome-product-hunt?tab=readme-ov-file#examples).

 ```